-HousingVic is managed by the Victorian Department of Health and Human Services.
+HousingVic is managed by the Victorian Department of Families, Fairness and Housing.

 Contacts and guidance if you need help, want to complain or are having trouble with the website.

 All of our forms and guides are available to download or access electronically